 While this method is largely considered successful at preventing most excess skin, researchers like the late Dr. Yvez-Gerard Illouz warn against removing too much superficial fat as it can lead to irregularities on the skin’s surface.

 Other liposuction technologies, like laser-assisted liposuction (LAL) and ultrasound assisted liposuction (UAL), promise tighter skin.
 However, both of these methods come with their own risks, including subdermal burns and contractures to the skin resulting in contour irregularities.

 Your cosmetic doctor will be able to help you understand the new technology available, what’s safe, and what isn’t.

-If you’re looking for some guidance in how best to avoid loose skin after fat removal, consult with one of our plastic surgeons online to see your options.
+If you’re looking for some guidance in how best to avoid loose skin after fat removal, meet our medical review team.

 More than just an eyesore